HOW TO SIGN UP NOW!

 Every week you will receive five vegetable items as well as a half-dozen eggs, if you have chosen the option of receiving eggs.
 For example, you will get something equivalent to a pound of tomatoes, a bunch of carrots, a pound of green beans, a head of lettuce, a whole watermelon, and a half dozen eggs.
-Meat will be delivered on ice in coolers on a specific pick-up day twice during the summer.
-In the Fall, the turkey pick-up is at the farm.

 What happens if I go on vacation or cannot pick up my produce?